lj-ditrapani/SWE430/markdown/example2.markdown

         equal(roman.rewrite('MMMCMXCIX'), 'MMMDCCCCLXXXXVIIII');
     });

-The new test fails because `roman.rewrite` is undefined:
+The new test fails because `roman.rewrite()` is undefined:
-Object doesn't support property or method 'rewrite'
+"`Object doesn't support property or method 'rewrite'`"

 Now we write the production code.